lucia-auth/lucia/examples/solidstart/github-oauth/README.md

-# Username & password example with Lucia and SolidStart
+# Github OAuth example with Lucia and SolidStart

 This example uses `better-sqlite3`.